IM Irina Krush Print E-mail

 Photo Betsy Dynako

-International Master and five-time US Women's Chess Champion Irina Krush keeps everyone guessing.
+GM and seven-time US Women's Chess Champion Irina Krush keeps everyone guessing.
 She first shocked the American chess community in 1998, when she swept the U.S. Women's chess championship 8.5/9 to become the youngest ever U.S. champion.
 In 2001, she was the lowest rated player invited to the Mayor's Cup, an international round robin held in New York City.
 She won first place and also earned her first Grandmaster norm.
-Irina also won back to back US Women's titles in Saint Louis in 2012 and 2013.
+Irina also won four US Women's titles in Saint Louis in a row in 2012, 2013, 2014 and 2015.

 In 1999, Irina participated in the well-publicized Kasparov vs. the World match.
 Garry Kasparov, playing white competed versus a team of young chess masters.
 Irina was the team MVP, working tirelessly on her analysis and permanently changing theory with her novelty for the black side of the Bb5+ Sicilian.
 A mini scandal erupted when Irina's recommendation for the 58th move of the game was not considered due to an Internet glitch- the team lost quickly, but might have drawn if Irina's choice was selected.